 Fleas and ticks?
 Are they cat food?

-We would advise you to keep away your cat from these nasty pests.
-These creatures can also make home on your cat’s body.
+Cats should not eat fleas and ticks.
+Not only are they dangerous but they can also make home on your cat’s body.
 They are full of parasites and can cause anemia, tapeworm, and several allergic reactions.
 Make sure to clean your cat often to avoid such creatures from taking hold and making space in her body.
 If they have already taken hold, taking your pet to the veterinarian will be a good idea.

 Can Mosquitoes harm cats?

+Cats should avoid eating mosquitos at all costs.
 Mosquitoes are dangerous as they can carry several diseases, including those hazardous for cats.
 Cats love to catch those flying small objects like flies and mosquitoes but do not allow them to do so.
 They are known to create heartworm disease in cats—this disease is untreatable.

 My cat ate a fly!
 Should I be worried?